substrait-io/bft/supplemental/arithmetic/multiply.md

 Multiplication, the algebraic operation, is commutative.
 So it may be tempting to believe the multiply function is commutative as well.
 However, this is not true because of overflow.
-For example, when working with int8 the result of multiply(multiply(120, 10), -5) will yield a different result than multiply(multiply(120, -5), 10) because the first will overflow and the second will not.
+For example, when working with int8 the result of multiply(multiply(-1, -128), -1) may yield a different result than multiply(multiply(-1, -1), -128) because the first will overflow and the second will not.

 ## Properties